Design by LOCAL Brooklyn (now Lenzlinger Architecture). Photo by Ben Rahn, A-Frame Studio

 In the case of major pushback, Roberts suggests being prepared to show proof of your ability to foot the bill for the purchase as well as the construction and carrying costs of the combined apartments.
 That financial viability can speak louder than words.

-What Department of Building rules do I need to be aware of?
+What DOB rules do you need to be aware of?

 Whenever you are combining two or more apartments, there are a few important guidelines from the Department of Buildings that you should be aware of in terms of the types of permits needed and the final approval.